vygr/ChrysaLisp/docs/NUMERICS.md

 The mantissa is a signed 32 bit twos compliment value.
 The exponent is also a signed 32 bit twos compliment value.

+Look in `sys/math/class.inc` and `sys/math/class.vp` for the specifics of the implementation.
+The basic operation is, `unpack, align mantissas, operate, normalise, repack.`

 ## Conversions